ashklein6/izi-access/README.md

     1. Load query `marnita_connect.sql` from the GitHub repo
     1. Select all and click "Execute Selection"
     1. If desired, repeat the previous 2 steps with `threesixty_demo_data_insert.sql` to fill database with test data.
+1. Create a user account and give them Admin access.
+    1. Go to the deployed app’s url (click “View App” from Heroku) and register to create a new account.
+    1. In Postico, navigate to the “Persons” table.
+    1. Update the `access_id` of the account that should be an admin to 5.

+The following link will provide additional troubleshooting when deploying with Git through Heroku: https://devcenter.heroku.com/articles/git.

 ## Authors